 RefSeq gene transcripts, unlike GENCODE/Ensembl/UCSC Genes, are sequences that can differ from the genome.
 They need to be aligned to the genome to create transcript models.
 Traditionally, UCSC has aligned RefSeq with BLAT (UCSC RefSeq sub-track) and NCBI has aligned with splign.
-The advantages of the UCSC alignments are that they are updated more frequently and are available for older assemblies (like GRCh37/hg19), but they are less stable and they are not the official alignments.
-Therefore we recommend working with the NCBI annotations.
+The advantages of the UCSC alignments are that they are updated more frequently and are available for older assemblies (like GRCh37/hg19), but they are not placed manually to a chromosome location and are not the official alignments.
+Therefore, we recommend working with the NCBI annotations.
 When an assembly has an "NCBI RefSeq" track, we show it by default and hide the "UCSC RefSeq" track.

 In some rare cases, the NCBI and UCSC exon boundaries differ.
 Activating both RefSeq and UCSC RefSeq tracks helps you investigate the differences.
 Activating the RefSeq Alignments track shows NCBI's splign alignments in more detail, including double lines where both transcript and genomic sequence are skipped in the alignment.
 When available, the RefSeq Diffs subtrack may be helpful too.
 The upcoming MANE gene set will contain a set of high-quality transcripts that are 100% alignable to the genome and are part of both RefSeq and Ensembl/GENCODE but at the time of writing this project is at an early stage.